Experts' Corner on Deterrence and Defence (The Cold War era)

 Watch NATO’s first communication satellite successfully launch into space March 1970!

-Dr Jamie Shea is a prominent NATO official.
+Dr. Jamie Shea was a prominent NATO official.
 Among his many responsibilities, he was Director of Information and Press and the face of NATO during the Kosovo crisis when he was NATO’s Spokesman.
-He is currently Deputy Assistance Secretary General for Emerging Security Challenges.
-Jamie Shea is also very active in academic circles in Europe and North America.1967: De Gaulle pulls France out of NATO’s integrated military structure
+He also held the post of Deputy Assistance Secretary General for Emerging Security Challenges.
+Jamie Shea continues to be very active in academic circles in Europe and North America.1967: De Gaulle pulls France out of NATO’s integrated military structure

 This third lecture in the six-part series “Jamie's History Class” explores the 1960s, when the Alliance was threatened by challenges from within NATO itself.
 Transcript